ShanaySharif/week3-project/README.md

-Test-Driven Development
-Describe: beepBoop()
+Describe: testGenerateListFunction()

+Test: "It should return correct values when user enters 1"
+code: testGenerateListFunction(5)
+Expected Output: 0, "Beep"

-Test: "It should return an array of numbers from 0 to the user's inputted number"
+Test: "It should return correct values when user enters 5"
-Code: beepBoop(5);
+code: testGenerateListFunction(5)
-Expected Output: [0, 1, 2, 3, 4, 5]
+Expected Output: 0, "Beep", "Boop!", "Won't you be my neighbor?", 4, 5,

-Test: "It should..." // this is the start of 2nd test for beepBoop()